Wiring `pyrer` into `rez`

 - Returning

 packagesargument is still accepted; entries supplied that way are pre-seeded into the cache and the callback is never asked for those families.
-Useful for a hybrid where you pre-load hot families and lazy-load the long tail. - If the callback raises, the solve returns
+Useful for a hybrid where you pre-load hot families and lazy-load the long tail. - Backward-compatible signature (issue #92): a callback defined

 result.status == "error"with the exception message inresult.failure_description.
 No exception escapespyrer.solve. - Defensive: entries whose